designstem/projects/spirals/index.md

 ## The design solution

-Such dice throwing objects has been previously designed and sold.
+Such dice throwing objects have been previously designed and sold.
 For example in the e-shop <f-link to="https://www.etsy.com/search?q=dice%20tower">Etsy.com</f-link> you find different implementations of the basic vertical dice throwing idea.
-They are made of different materials (plastic, wood, paper etc.), shapes (tower, folding boxes, spiral cylinders etc.)
+They are made of different materials (plastic, wood, paper, etc.), shapes (tower, folding boxes, spiral cylinders, etc.)

 A dice-tower – i.e. a cylinder that when the player lets the dice from the top, it will let them go down rolling and let them exit at the bottom level.

-The problem of the dice-cylinder is to think, design and implement a rolling path for the dice within the cylinder so to let them move and roll sufficient distance, greater than the height of the cylinder, so to ensure the random dice outcome.
-Moreover, the movement of the dice should be smooth, without obstacles and such to ensure that they will not stick in an intermediate position and come down directly.
+The problem of the dice-cylinder is to think, design, and implement a rolling path for the dice within the cylinder so as to let them move and roll sufficient distance, more significant than the height of the cylinder, so to ensure the random dice outcome.
+Moreover, the movement of the dice should be smooth, without obstacles, and such to ensure that they will not stick in an intermediate position and come down directly.

 </section>